-Knicks’ Barrett, Randle double up Magic
+Barrett, Randle power Knicks past struggling Magic 91-84

 SUCCESS

-New York improved to 23-12 all-time on Martin Luther King Jr. Day.
+New York improved to 23-12 on Martin Luther King Jr. Day.

 UP NEXT

-Magic: Finish four-game road trip Wednesday at Minnesota.
+Magic: Finish a four-game road trip Wednesday at Minnesota.

 Knicks: Begin a four-game West Coast road trip Thursday at Golden State.